Achieving a Healthy Weight

 How can we reverse the process?

 Lipostat responds to the cues we give it through our diet and lifestyle, which we can use to our advantage.
-Highly rewarding, calorie-dense foods may lead to overeating and weight-gain not just because we passively overeat, but because it turns up the set-point of the lipostat.
+Highly rewarding and calorie-dense foods may lead to overeating and weight-gain not just because we passively overeat, but because it turns up the set-point of the lipostat.
 Thus, for successful weight management, eating simpler foods helps to reset the new set-point.

 Focusing on consuming simpler, fresh and nutritious foods makes it easier to reduce body fat and maintain the weight loss because the lipostat doesn’t fight it as vigorously.
 This may be part of the explanation for why all weight-loss diets seem to work to some extent - even those that are based on diametrically opposed principles...
 Because each diet excludes major reward factors like cakes, pizza etc, so they all help lower the adiposity set point somewhat...